 We are always looking for new teachers to join our team, especially for the high season (June, July and August).
 We are looking for teachers who can offer at least 2 weeks in summer, but more weeks are available throughout the year for the right candidates.

 Successful homestay teachers will enjoy teaching English and hosting international visitors in their home.
 They will have a professional qualification in teaching (CELTA, TESOL or Primary/Secondary PGCE), a comfortable home and enthusiasm for sharing their language, culture and location.
 Many of our teachers have worked in business, industry or other educational fields prior to teaching from home.
 The advantages for you are flexible working arrangements and the convenience of working in your own home.
-We provide full support and course materials.
+We provide full support and access to course materials.

 If you are interested in becoming a homestay teacher for Living Learning English, please contact us for further information.
 We look forward to hearing from you!